 American cockroaches are moderate flyers, while the German roaches have wings too, but they seldom use their gift of flight.

-A trait of paramount importance which helps in distinguishing between them is their color.
+A trait of paramount importance that helps distinguish them is their colour.

-American roaches are reddish-brown, whereas German roaches are brown colored.
+American roaches are reddish-brown, whereas German roaches are brown-coloured.

 Similarities & Differences between American and German Roaches

-The American cockroach is of a reddish-brown color with a yellowish-colored pattern of 8-figure on the back of its head.
+The American cockroach is of a reddish-brown colour with a yellowish-coloured pattern of 8-figure on the back of its head.

 An adult American roach’s size may vary between one and one-fourth inches to two and one-eight inches in length.

-With color variations found from brown to tan, a German roach has two dark and prominent stripes located on its back.
+With colour variations found from brown to tan, a German roach has two dark and prominent stripes on its back.

-These stripes appear to be almost parallel; it, too, has six legs, two antennae, and an oval body shape.
+These stripes appear almost parallel; it also has six legs, two antennae, and an oval body shape.

 A fully-developed German roach sizes from half an inch to five-eighth of an inch.

-A German roach and an American roach both prefer warm and dingy areas with abundant food sources and moisture available.
+A German and American roach prefers warm and dingy areas with abundant food sources and moisture available.

-However, an American cockroach is more inclined to stay outdoors in sewers and drains.
+However, an American cockroach prefers to stay outdoors in sewers and drains.

-It may be found indoors also, its presence posing as a menace as it is considered to be a ‘filthy pest.’
+It may also be found indoors, posing as a menace as it is considered a ‘filthy pest.’

-A German roach is mainly found indoors, in residential and commercial spaces, in bathrooms and kitchens.
+A German roach is mainly found indoors, in residential and commercial spaces, bathrooms, and kitchens.